david-boles/remark-ast-inline/README.md

-# remark-ast-templating
+# remark-ast-express
-An experimental package for adding nodes and values to a mdast from template strings.
+An experimental package for adding nodes and values to a abstract syntax tree from template strings, via a unified parser of the kind exposed by remark.